 The current public health crisis has also resulted in general economic slowdown and extreme volatility in financial markets.
-In addition to impacting the REIT's Unit price, this may create difficulty in raising capital in debt and equity markets, which could in turn adversely impact the REIT's strategy.
+In addition to impacting the Unit price, this may create difficulty in raising capital in debt and equity markets, which could in turn adversely impact the REIT's strategy.
 In response to the global economic slowdown, governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 Notwithstanding any of the foregoing, the extent to which COVID-19 and any other pandemic or public health crisis impacts the REIT's business, affairs, operations, financial condition (including the REIT's ability to raise capital), liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information which may emerge concerning the severity of and the actions required to contain the COVID-19 pandemic or remedy its impact, among others.
 At this time, the duration and impact of COVID-19 is unknown, as is the efficacy of the government and central bank interventions.
-It is not possible at this time to predict the overall long term impact on the REIT's financial performance.
+It is not possible at this time to reliably predict the overall long term impact on the REIT's financial performance.
 The wide ranging disruptions caused by COVID-19 may materially adversely affect the REIT's performance.
-The economic uncertainty surrounding the COVID-19 pandemic may, in the short and/or long term, materially adversely impact the REIT's tenants and/or the debt and equity markets as well as Unit price, both of which could materially adversely affect the REIT's operations and financial performance.
+The economic uncertainty surrounding the COVID-19 pandemic may, in the short and/or long term, materially adversely impact the REIT's operations and financial performance.